-Not Evident Developing Accomplishing Accomplishing with Continuous Improvement ☐ The school does not use assessment data to regroup students in order to provide targeted instruction. ☐ The school inconsistently uses assessment data to regroup students in order to provide targeted instruction. ☐ The school consistently uses assessment data to regroup students in order to provide targeted instruction. ☐ The school consistently uses assessment data to regroup students in order to provide, monitor , and adjust targeted instruction.
+Not Evident Developing Accomplishing Accomplishing with Continuous Improvement □ The school does not use □ The school inconsistently uses □ The school consistently uses □ The school consistently uses assessment data to regroup assessment data to regroup assessment data to regroup assessment data to regroup students students in order to provide students in order to provide students in order to provide in order to provide, monitor , and targeted instruction. targeted instruction. targeted instruction. adjust targeted instruction.

-Not Evident Developing Accomplishing Accomplishing with Continuous Improvement ☐ Teachers do not use informal and/or formal checks for understanding to monitor student progress and modify the pace of instruction or content. ☐ Teachers inconsistently use informal and/or formal checks for understanding to monitor student progress and modify the pace of instruction or content. ☐ Teachers consistently use informal and/or formal checks for understanding to monitor student progress and modify the pace of instruction or content. ☐ Teachers consistently use informal and/or formal checks for understanding to monitor student progress and modify the pace of instruction or content based on individualized student needs. ☐ Teachers do not use assessments to collaborate, monitor student learning, and track performance goals. ☐ Teachers inconsistently use assessments to collaborate, monitor student learning, and track performance goals. ☐ Teachers consistently use assessments to collaborate, monitor student learning, and track performance goals. ☐ Teachers consistently use assessments to collaborate, monitor student learning, track goals, and communicate performance to students and families.
+Not Evident Developing Accomplishing Accomplishing with Continuous Improvement □ Teachers do not use informal and/or formal checks for understanding to monitor student progress and modify the pace of instruction or content. □ Teachers inconsistently use informal and/or formal checks for understanding to monitor student progress and modify the pace of instruction or content. □ Teachers consistently use informal and/or formal checks for understanding to monitor student progress and modify the pace of instruction or content. □ Teachers consistently use informal and/or formal checks for understanding to monitor student progress and modify the pace of instruction or content based on individualized student needs . ☐ Teachers do not use assessments to collaborate, monitor student learning, and track performance goals. □ Teachers inconsistently use assessments to collaborate, monitor student learning, and track performance goals. □ Teachers consistently use assessments to collaborate, monitor student learning, and track performance goals. □ Teachers consistently use assessments to collaborate, monitor student learning, track goals, and communicate performance to students and families .